Join us for a summer of fun!!

 Crafting blocks may include:

 What will a typical day look like?

-Children will gather at Indian Hills Park with drop off between 8:00-9:00am.
+Children will gather at Spring Park with drop off between 8:00-9:00am.
 After everyone has arrived, we’ll gather for a morning circle to greet the day.
 Depending on the daily rhythm, we’ll either stay at the forest or move to another outdoor location.